mrneilix/Home-AssistantConfig/README.md

 Numerous Z Wave Switches

 Schlage Camelot Z Wave Lock

+Monoprice Z Wave Door Sensor (Vera has been annoying about my lock, so I have to use that to tell when the door is opened)

 Nexlux WiFi Wireless LED Smart Controller (And a few RGB Strips)